 If you are forced to utilize your vegetable oil in some cases, just remember the things below:

-Limit cooking vegetable oil over and over again since it is not suitable for your health.
+“Can I reuse cooking oil after frying chicken?” – is a question that many have.
+In short, you can.
+However, limit reusing cooking vegetable oil over and over again since it is not good for your health.
 You should reuse your oil a maximum of 2 or 3 times to preserve the flavor of your food and keep your health well.

 The vegetable oil will absorb the taste of the food, so you should reuse it for similar or the same food.
 Hence, the taste of your food will not be affected by some unrelated flavor!